-Substantial multi-year projects that continued in 2021 were:
+Substantial, multi-year projects that continued in 2022 were:

-1. Global Platforms for Equitable Knowledge Ecosystems (GPEKE): This forty-five-month project is funded by the Swedish International Development Cooperation Agency (Sida) until December

-2022.
-It aims to improve equity in the research systems in Uganda and Ethiopia, working with the Ugandan National Council for Science and Technology and the Ethiopian Academy of Sciences to develop capacity in research communication and academic publishing and establishing national gender alliances or networks, and with a smaller partnership with the Royal University of Phenom Penh in Cambodia.
-In parallel, we provide globally accessible training in research communication through our AuthorAID initiative.
+1. Global Platforms for Equitable Knowledge Ecosystems (GPEKE): This forty-five-month project was funded by the Swedish International Development Cooperation Agency (Sida) until December 2022.
+It aimed to improve equity in the research systems in Uganda and Ethiopia, working with the Ugandan National Council for Science and Technology and the Ethiopian Academy of Sciences to develop capacity in research communication and academic publishing and establishing national gender alliances or networks, and with a smaller partnership with the Royal University of Phenom Penh in Cambodia.
+In parallel, we provided globally accessible training in research communication, proposal writing and other skills through our AuthorAID initiative, and in partnership with individuals and organisations across Africa and Asia.